arangodb/docs/3.11/deployment-kubernetes-deployment-resource.md

 ### `spec.<group>.pvcResizeMode: string`

-Specifies a resize mode used by operator to resuze PVC's and PV's.
+Specifies a resize mode used by operator to resize PVCs and PVs.

 Supported modes:
 - runtime (default) - PVC will be resized in Pod runtime (EKS, GKE)